kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-hooks.md

 ---

-## Executing Hooks in Separate Thread
+## Executing Hooks in Separate Threads

 Plugins that declare hooks can be executed in a separate thread from that of the Kuzzle process.
 This is handy when you want to perform heavy computations that can have a negative impact on Kuzzle's performance.